WhatsApp + Java

 WAHA Plus

-version have no licence expiration!
+version has no license expiration!

 PowerShell, really?
 Are you insane?!
 Choose another language, dude.

-You can easily run 1 session to automate your WhatsApp and scale it to 500 sessions to provide SaaS solution!
+You can easily run 1 session to automate your WhatsApp and scale it to 500 sessions to provide a SaaS solution!

 You can